Interfaces

 * @member condition - The kind of check to perform (None, =, >, <, >=, <=, !=)

-* @member limit - The limit to enforce on the parsed value (from index)
+* @member limit - Limit to enforce on the parsed value

 */